Sherwin32/tunely-angular/docs/sprint4.md

   function config(   $routeProvider,  $locationProvider   ) {
     $routeProvider
       .when('/', {
-        template: 'This template will show the homepage, with all ablums!',
+        templateUrl: 'This template will show the homepage, with all ablums!',
         controllerAs: 'albumsIndexCtrl',
         controller: 'AlbumsIndexController'
       })
       .when('/albums/:id', {
-        template: 'This template will show an album!',
+        templateUrl: 'This template will show an album!',
         controllerAs: 'albumsShowCtrl',
         controller: 'AlbumsShowController'
       });